eomii/rules_ll/docs/guides/cuda_and_hip.md

 You do **not** need to install the CUDA Toolkit or HIP libraries to use the heterogeneous toolchains - `rules_ll` does that for you.
 You **do** need to install an Nvidia driver on the host system though.
-Since `rules_ll` bumps CUDA versions rather aggressively, that you use the latest drivers.
+Since `rules_ll` bumps CUDA versions rather aggressively, make sure to use the latest drivers.

 ## Example